tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/常见问题/通用类_intl_en.md

 ### Is there a limit to the number of concurrency instances for a single function?

 SCF supports large numbers of concurrent function instances.
-For the total function concurrency quota per region, see [Quota Limits](https://intl.cloud.tencent.com/document/product/583/11637).
-For the function concurrency management, see [Function Concurrency](https://intl.cloud.tencent.com/document/product/583/37040).
+For the total function concurrency quota per region, please see [Quota Limits](https://intl.cloud.tencent.com/document/product/583/11637).
+For the function concurrency management, please see [Function Concurrency](https://intl.cloud.tencent.com/document/product/583/37040).

 ### What if a failure occurs when a function handles an event?

 In case of failure, a function that makes sync invocations will return the exception information, while a function that makes async invocations will automatically retry.
-For more information, please see [Error Types and Retry Policies](https://intl.cloud.tencent.com/document/product/583/34383).
+For more information, please see [Error Types and Retry Policies](https://intl.cloud.tencent.com/document/product/583/39851).